 - Pacific Northwest

-As a sailing vessel, the schooner Red Jacket is an Affiliate Member in CYA.
-She was an early design by Ted Geary, and has had a long and illustrious life.
+The schooner Red Jacket was an early design by Ted Geary, and has had a long and illustrious life.
 She has always been a private yacht and has suffered numerous mishaps over the years – a typhoon, two fires, one sinking and the loss of her keel to name a few.

 "Red Jacket" was built in the NW in 1920 by Blanchard Boat Co and Designed by Ted Geary.
 Geary is a highly reputable NW designer in both sail and power designing such well known vessels as the fantail yachts "Malibu" (also built by Blanchard), "Thea Foss", "Blue Peter" and "Gosling".
 He also designed sailboats.
 "Sir Tom" and "Pirate" which won most of the West Coast competitive races of their time.
 "Red Jacket" is of such pedigree.